fusioncharts/vue-fusioncharts/README.md

 # Vue-FusionCharts

-Simple and Lightweight `VueJS` component for FusionCharts JavaScript Charting Library.
-The Vue-FusionCharts component lets you easily include FusionCharts in your VueJS projects.
+A simple and lightweight `VueJS` component for `FusionCharts` JavaScript Charting Library.
+The `Vue-FusionCharts` component lets you easily include FusionCharts in your `VueJS` projects.

 ## Installation